 Launch a barebone GPU-accelerated workload

-This quickstart deploys a barebone GPU-accelerated workload, a Python container that prints Hello, world!
+This quickstart deploys a barebone GPU-accelerated workload, a Python container that prints the result of nvidia-smi

 .
 It illustrates the basic components of a single run and how you can deploy one.